If you or your student would like to receive information about our events and activities, please click the link above.

 Wednesday- 12th grade

 Each summer, we take students to a camp or on a wilderness experience that is designed uniquely for their grade.
 They are designed to offer elements that are challenging but also to help a student to grow, both spiritually and relationally.
 Each of these trips offers opportunities to get away from 'normal life' and work on our relationship with God, along with lots of fun along the way!

 These trips are only offered for the grades described, so don't miss out!
 Click the links below to learn more and register.

 In the student ministry, we’ve identified several key times in the life of a student as they journey from elementary school all the way into college.
 We’ve sought to develop our programming strategically around these crucial turning points in order to best coach our students in their spiritual growth.
 These programs are specially designed for the time at which they're offered, and students aren't able to take them later on.
 Don't miss out!

-The Crucible (9th & 10th graders) – Thursday nights, March 26th – May 7th.
+The Crucible (10th graders) – Fall 2022.
 The Crucible is a program designed to walk with students in early high school as they go through the process of identity formation.
-This will focus on building relationships with other Christ followers through shared experiences as we tackle the concepts of what it means to be a man or woman of God. (registration will open in February)
+When students get keys to their own cars and begin to drive themselves, there is a huge increase in independence.
+With this independence comes opportunities for both good and bad.
+The Crucible will focus on building relationships with other Christ followers through shared experiences as we tackle the concepts surrounding what it means to grow into being a man or woman of God.

-College Prep (12th graders) – Monday nights, March 9th – April 27th.
+College Prep (12th graders) – Monday night after Spring Break.
 The last thing a senior in high school wants is to be told what to do or how to think.
-In College Prep, we walk with students through a tried and true method of exploring the successes and failures of their own middle and high school journeys in order to best navigate their futures.
-We help students to see and articulate the lessons God has been teaching them that can guide them in the transition from life now into the increasing freedoms and opportunities that come after high school. (registration will open in February)
+In College Prep, we walk with students through a revelatory method of exploring the successes and failures of their own middle and high school journeys in order to best navigate their futures.
+We help students to see and articulate the lessons God has been teaching them that can guide them in the transition from life now into the increasing freedoms and opportunities that come after high school.